GryphLifeContact Us

 About CORE Programs at U of G

-CORE (Creating Opportunities for Racial Equity) programs at U of G include the CORE Peer Program for first-year students and the CORE Mentorship Program for upper-year students.
+CORE (Creating Opportunities for Racial Equity) programs at U of G include the CORE Peer Program for new undergraduate students and the CORE Mentorship Program for upper-year undergraduate students.

 About the CORE Peer Program